odarbelaeze/condor-ir/README.md

 The program is setted up so that it understands froac xml documents on input as well as plain text reccords from isi web of knowledge.

-You can find more information about froac repositories at [http://froac.manizales.unal.edu.co/froac/](http://froac.manizales.unal.edu.co/froac/) and about isi web of knowledge text files at
+You can find more infor    git push --set-upstream origin LSA16-Add-installation-docs-for-Arch mation about froac repositories at [http://froac.manizales.unal.edu.co/froac/](http://froac.manizales.unal.edu.co/froac/) and about isi web of knowledge text files at
 [the thomson reuters website](http://images.webofknowledge.com/WOK46/help/WOK/h_ml_options.html)